NannyML/The-Little-Book-of-ML-Metrics/.github/ISSUE_TEMPLATE/metric-request.md

 ---

 **Metric's name**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Add the name of the metric you are referring to

 **Metric's category**
 Which category does the metric belong to: regression, classification, ranking, etc